1n4r1/1n4r1.github.io/_posts/2019-04-07-Hackthebox-Vault-Writeup.md

 The Vault - x
 {% endhighlight %}

+Besides, in"keys", we can find a simple text.
+{% highlight shell %}
+dave@ubuntu:~/Desktop$ cat key
+itscominghome
+{% endhighlight %}

 We can execute nmap scanning for these servers by using <a href="https://github.com/rofl0r/proxychains-ng">Proxychains</a>.<br>
 At first, add some settings in "/etc/proxychains.conf"
 {% highlight shell %}